serghine-abdelillah/DeepLearning-Projects/README.md

 - **Generative Models** : Autoencoders and GANs for feature extraction and synthetic data generation.
 - **Transfer Learning** : Fine-tuning pre-trained models (ResNet, BERT, etc.) on domain-specific datasets.
 - **Time Series Forecasting** : Predicting sequences with LSTMs and attention-based models.
+- **Model Optimization** : Techniques such as dropout, batch normalization, and hyperparameter tuning.